apike/allenpike.com/_posts/2020-12-31-two-birds-one-scone.markdown

 ## A strategy for evolution

 One of the things the last few decades of civil rights progress has taught us is that social justice is an ongoing process.
-The sheer scale of the racism, sexism, ableism, and other aspects of discrimination in our day to day speech is staggering.
+The sheer scale of the racism, sexism, ableism, and other kinds of discrimination in our day to day speech is staggering.
 We can't fix it all simultaneously.
 Society develops awareness of it, and strips it out, in waves.
 And as with any society-scale change, the size of it all can feel overwhelming.

 It can seem, especially if you’re Very Online, that there is a correct and socially acceptable way to talk, and it’s constantly changing, and you’re constantly at risk of being wrong, and even if you’re putting in effort, there is a legion of more-correct hyper-woke Twitter people poised to strike you down if you speak in error or ignorance.